Smithsonian/TEMPO-Observations-log/daily_log.md

 |08/21/2026| **Special Obs.** 1 hr. of 10 min. scans western CO to western Nevada alternating with nominal scans starting after 12 MT (~18:40Z) <br> special scans 10-15, 17-22, 24-27 and 29-32.
 |08/22/2026| **Special Obs.** 1 hr. of 10 min. scans western CO to western Nevada alternating with nominal scans starting after 12 MT (~18:40Z) <br> special scans 10-15, 17-22, 24-27 and 29-32.
 |08/25/2026| **Special Obs.** 1 hr. of 10 min. scans western CO to western Nevada alternating with nominal scans starting after 12 MT( ~18:40Z)
+|08/26/2026| **Special Obs.** 1 hr of 10 min. scans western CO to western Nevada alternating with nominal scans starting after 12 MT (~18:40Z).
+|08/27/2026| **Solar Cal WD**
+|08/28/2026| The August 27th IMS ice/snow cover product was used in SDPC processing for August 28-30 due to no IMS update.
+|08/29/2026| The August 27th IMS ice/snow cover product was used in SDPC processing for August 28-30 due to no IMS update.
+|08/30/2026| The August 27th IMS ice/snow cover product was used in SDPC processing for August 28-30 due to no IMS update.

 For Current week's predicted overpass times at certain sites, see [OverPass](https://tempo.si.edu/OverpassPrediction)